wvulibraries/aspace_reporting/README.md

  - Make sure your in apace_report (this directory if you renamed it) directory
  - then run `ruby ./main.rb` in a command line or terminal

+## All Archivesspace Data Export
+  - To get all export data make sure that all the tables for your version of archivesspace are in the csv file seperated by commas.
+Then run `ruby ./all_data_excel.rb` in the command line or terminal. **THIS WILL TAKE 10-12 HOURS**

 ### DB Connection
   ```ruby
       # create a db connection and query some results